lucaslong1600/hw_nonlineareqs/README.md

 Can you find all 3 roots?

 ## Problem 2 (in-class)<a name="3"></a>
-Write a short program to find the steady-state solutions to the Lorenz atmospheric model.
+In `nonlinearpractice.m`, find the steady-state solutions to the Lorenz atmospheric model.

 <img src="NLeq2.PNG" height="100">